Patrickyyh/async-echo-server/README.md

    2. We would like to change the echo server into a bidirectional server.
    3. Need to implement a MsgNode which stores the data.
    4. Since we have to make sure that the data/message we send from the previous send operation is completed, we need to put message/data node into a queue
    5. Since we are not sure which thread call the callback function, hence we need to add a lock on the queue to handle the race condition.
+   6. Modify the logic of the `handle_read` and `handle_write`.